 The cognitive benefits of meditation have been proven through significant scientific research.
 And many of these benefits relate to dementia.

 Overall, meditation helps with dementia and Alzheimer’s by strengthening the brain.
-In turn, this improves clarity of mind, thinking, decision making, and memory.
+In turn, this improves clarity of mind, thinking, decision making, memory and ultimately, quality of life.

 Paul Harrison BSc is a qualified meditation teacher who believes in genuine, authentic meditation.
 He has more than 15 years experience in teaching meditation and mindfulness both to individuals and to corporations and is the author of four books on meditation.
 He has been featured in Psychology Today, Breathe Magazine, Healthline, Psych Central and Lion’s Roar.